This topic provides settings for the Plugin step. For more information about plugins, go to Explore plugins.

-Depending on the stage's build infrastructure, some settings may be unavailable or located under Optional Configuration.
+Depending on the stage's build infrastructure, some settings might be unavailable or optional.

 Enter a name summarizing the step's purpose.
-Harness automatically assigns an Id (Entity Identifier Reference) based on the Name.
+Harness automatically assigns an Id (Entity Identifier) based on the Name.
 You can change the Id.

 Optional text string describing the step's purpose.